rqlite/rqlite.io/content/en/docs/API/Bulk API/_index.md

 }
 ```
 ### Atomicity
-Because a bulk operation is contained within a single Raft log entry, and only one Raft log entry is ever processed at one time, a bulk operation will never be interleaved with other requests.
+Because a bulk operation is contained within a single Raft log entry, and only one Raft log entry is ever processed at a time, a bulk operation will never be interleaved with other requests.

 ### Transaction support
 You may still wish to set the `transaction` flag when issuing a bulk update.
 This ensures that if any error occurs while processing the bulk update, all changes will be rolled back.